netsec-ethz/scion-apps/skip/README.md

 ## Limitations

-* Chrome does not appear to honor the PAC (WPAD) configuration, even when it reads it.
-Not sure why.
 * Does not support HTTPS
 * Does not support WebSockets (HTTP CONNECT) method
 * Does not allow specifiying the protocol (e.g. as